 These things are occurring in our modern day society and business.
-They are practices, which show human beings and corporations acting like animals, instinctually, without morality, but with far greater ability to do harm than the other animals.
-And this is but the smallest taste of what is going on; it is the moral violation of humanity on a grand scale, enabled by advances in technology that allow people to cheat, lie and steal in greater and more widespread ways unheard of before while largely unnoticed by the everyday man on the street.
+They are practices, which show human beings and corporations acting like animals, without morality, not instinctually unless you call greed an instinct, but with far greater ability to do harm than the other animals.
+And this is but a taste of what is going on; I am speaking of the moral violation of humanity on a grand scale, enabled by advances in technology that allow people and corporations to cheat, lie and steal in greater, more powerful and widespread ways unheard of before our time while largely unnoticed by the everyday man on the street.

-In ancient Rome there was an institution of tax collectors, they were called: ‘Publicans’.
-They were extremely wealthy persons, who after posting the highest bid in an auction held by the state, would get the right to collect the taxes for that year from the people.
+In ancient Rome there was an institution of tax collectors; they were called: ‘Publicans.’
+These were extremely wealthy persons, who after posting the highest bid in an auction held by the state, would get the right to collect the taxes for that year from the people.
 They used threats, brutality, evictions, seizures and torture to get what they wanted.
 The amount they could collect, over and above the amount they paid the state, was pure profit.
 They were after one thing, money!
 They would use any means to get it.
 This makes for great movies and stories because the abuse is so real and can be connected with actual people.
-In our present time, although the seizures and threats continue, things have changed; because of technology, we are one step removed from the club and torture.
+In our present time, although the seizures and threats continue, things have changed and because of technology, we are one step removed from the club and torture.

 "Money is a new form of slavery, and distinguishable from the old